Khaula-Arbab/git-practice/README.md

 # git-practice
-learning hoe to work on git hub
+learning how to work on git hub.
+Author - Khaula Arbab